You’ve found the perfect business password manager. Here’s how to implement it company-wide and do away with ineffective password solutions for good.

-Start conversations across the organization prior to the launch to improve employee participation.
+Start conversations across the organization prior to the launch to improve employee participation and adoption.
 These conversations should focus on why data privacy and security are important to your business, why employees play an active role in safeguarding data, and how they can help improve the company’s cybersecurity.

 You can even ask employees to follow the vendor’s blog or Twitter so they can stay in the loop about security culture, hacks and breaches, and the importance of a password manager.

 Make sure your employees know what to expect before launching the password manager.
 Announce the upcoming security procedures and share new password policies with your employees.

 Don’t just send information in an email and let it speak for itself.
 Consider offering additional options such as a live or on-demand webinar, as well as other internal resources that employees can access for help.
 Include password management training in your onboarding experience for new employees.
 You can also ask your vendor for training videos and other materials that you can share.